iobis/manual/format_event.md

 allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-After completing the formatting of your Event Core table, you can next format your extendedMeasurementOrFact table.
+After completing the formatting of your Event Core table, you can next format your Occurrence and extendedMeasurementOrFact tables.
 To format the Occurrence extension table, see the [Occurrence table](format_occurrence.html) section of this manual.
-Note that there is a difference between how OBIS and GBIF populate fields in parent and child events.
-In OBIS, child events inherit parent event information.
-However, if `parentEvent` contains latitude/longitude coordinates, and child events do not, occurrences associated with the child events will have blank latitude/longitude coordinates because these fields are not currently inherited by parent events by GBIF.
-If you intend for your dataset to be published to GBIF you may consider populating both parent and child events.
-A discussion of this and the implications can be found [here](https://github.com/gbif/pipelines/issues/878).

 ### Populating parent and child events